 - MultipleSelectionListModule for a set of custom types, this will create a list of checkboxes

-These modules all offer the option to persist the wrapped value on local storage as well as asking for a confirmation before applying new values.
+These modules all offer the option to persist the wrapped value on local storage as well as asking for confirmation before applying new values.

 Ways to debug network events

 Incorrect messaging between the server and the client app is a frequent source of problems.
 Unfortunately, debugging such issues is often a tedious choir: connecting the device to a computer so that logs can be copied and then formatted into a human-readable JSON, or hooking up a proxy to listen to all network communication.
-Displaying network request and response logs in a nicely formatted way, directly in the app is the fastest method to identify the root of the problem.
+Displaying network requests and response logs in a nicely formatted way, directly in the app is the fastest method to identify the root of the problem.

 This is very simple to do with Beagle: the NetworkLogListModule only needs one additional dependency and an extra line of code to hook into OkHttp or Ktor.
 It will then display all incoming and outgoing traffic in a list, where tapping on any element opens up a dialog with its formatted JSON payload.
-The individual tags of that JSON can be expanded / collapsed dynamically, and the library can also generate text log files that can be shared.
+The individual tags of that JSON can be expanded/collapsed dynamically, and the library can also generate text log files that can be shared.

 With Beagle, multiple instances of LogListModule can be added to the debug menu, each displaying log categories of messages marked with different labels.
 Integrating with Timber is a piece of cake.
 The library also supports persisting logs across app restarts and, just like when logging network requests, a separate artifact makes this functionality usable even in pure Kotlin modules, that don’t depend on the Android SDK.